docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 DOCKER_FINANCE_CONTAINER_FLOW

-The container's hledger-flow path from the container's perspective.
+The container's finance-flow path from the container's perspective.

-This path is bind-mounted to the client's (host's) hledger-flow path.
+This path is bind-mounted to the client's (host's) finance-flow path.

 DOCKER_FINANCE_CONTAINER_REPO